God-is-not-here22/1-1-call-management/README.md

 You can delete pairings from the db using "Delete pairs.py".
 You can add pairs to the db using "Add pairs.py".
 You can see if a particular name is in the db using "Name finder.py".
-You can see if there is any repetition of names using "Name reoccurrence check.py".
+You can see if there is any repetition of names using "Name repetition check.py".
 You can operate on multiple names/pairings in every script at once.